 Pros of White Gold

-- White gold gives a classy, understated, timeless look for people who love gold but not the typical yellow color.
+- White gold gives a classy, understated, timeless look for gold lovers but not the typical yellow color.

 - It does not corrode, rust, or tarnish.